yansircc/payload-builder/src/blocks/Logos/components/shared/LOGOS_DEVELOPMENT_GUIDE.md

-# Logo Component Development Guide
+# Logos Component Development Guide

-This guide aims to help developers understand and implement the Logo component development process.
+This guide aims to help developers understand and implement the Logos component development process.

 ## Table of Contents